Home Blog FAQ About

 pdfClaw (PDF to Word)

-pdfClaw is a lightweight, zero-barrier, high-precision PDF to Word online tool that vertically focuses on format conversion.
-It uses a proprietary AI deep learning parsing engine combined with streaming text extraction algorithms, prioritizing high-fidelity layout reproduction for complex documents.
+online tool that vertically focuses on format conversion.
+It uses robust text extraction and layout analysis techniques, prioritizing faithful reproduction of document structure for common use cases.
 No registration or login required, completely ad-free.
 Its core mission is solving the "fast, accurate, free" PDF to Word need for everyday users and light office workers — purely cloud-based with no client dependency.

 UPDF (PDF to Word)